MicrosoftDocs/win32/desktop-src/gdiplus/-gdiplus-CLASS-RectF-Contains-Methods.md

 ---
-Description: This topic lists the Contains methods of the RectF class.
+description: This topic lists the Contains methods of the RectF class.
 For a complete list of methods for the RectF class, see RectF Methods. ms.assetid: 59ecbc4d-88d8-4d37-a1af-ed1da536406c
 title: RectF.Contains methods
 ms.date: 07/02/2019